December 22, 2024

 MISO Members Stress Need for Speed to Manage Load Growth, EPA Carbon Rule

-From left John Liskey, Citizens Utility Board of Michigan; Sam Gomberg, Union of Concerned Scientists; Beth Soholt, Clean Grid Alliance
+From left John Liskey, Citizens Utility Board of Michigan; Sam Gomberg, Union of Concerned Scientists; and Beth Soholt, Clean Grid Alliance

-From left John Liskey, Citizens Utility Board of Michigan; Sam Gomberg, Union of Concerned Scientists; Beth Soholt, Clean Grid Alliance | © RTO Insider LLC
+From left John Liskey, Citizens Utility Board of Michigan; Sam Gomberg, Union of Concerned Scientists; and Beth Soholt, Clean Grid Alliance | © RTO Insider LLC

 |